bitsofcotton/p8/README.md

 If these method fails, they might because of the shortage of input internal bit estimation, so enlarging input number can expose some initial internal bits to the predictors.

+However, on our test with some of the soft PRNGs, p0 \[012\] after pp3n (this is raw pp3, not quint recursive) causes ok except for many of the gulfs in inner product stream meaning.
+This occasion might means the structure of input stream is something continuous in pp3 meaning without unobserved dimension of internal states / algorithm appearences.